dlmbaccay/BikeSafe/README.md

 - Map View: Visualize reported incidents on a real-time map.
 - Community Sharing: Contribute to a shared knowledge base of road conditions.
 - Profile: Manage your account
+- Search: Search for specific locations on the map

 ### How to Use:
 - <b>Create a Report</b>